 MULTIPLE SCLEROSIS (MS) IS A CHRONIC DISEASE, WHERE THE IMMUNE SYSTEM ATTACKS THE CENTRAL NERVOUS SYSTEM.
-THE DISEASE IS CURRENTLY INCURABLE AND, FOR MOST PEOPLE, THE SYMPTOMS GET WORSE YEAR ON YEAR.
+THE DISEASE IS CURRENTLY INCURABLE AND, FOR MANY PEOPLE, THE SYMPTOMS GET WORSE YEAR ON YEAR.

 People with MS live with disabling symptoms that can include fatigue, pain, depression, difficulty organizing and problem solving; and difficulty with balance, coordination, and walking.
 For many people their MS will cause unpredictable attacks that can be completely disabling for a period, and which may permanently worsen their symptoms.
 For others their MS is a progressive worsening of symptoms that can often lead to significant disability.
 Many people with MS gradually lose their ability to work and function independently.

 Despite this, or maybe in part because of this, the community of people affected by MS is one of the most dynamic and engaged patient groups in the world.
 People from every country and background are part of the solution to this disease.
 Through research, support networks, patient groups and fundraisers, everyone who has been affected by MS is part of the fight.

 There are some challenges in MS that can't be solved in isolation, some problems that individuals, patient organisations or researchers can't overcome alone.
 In order to find solutions, we need the global MS community to rise as one.
 MSIF exists to bring the world together to speed up the breakthroughs we need in MS research, and improve the quality of life for people living with MS today.

 People affected by MS, our members and supporters – our global MSIF movement – can achieve together what is too difficult or too expensive to do alone.